Will Klein (baseball): Los Angeles Dodgers

 On June 2, 2025, the Los Angeles Dodgers acquired Klein from the Mariners in exchange for Joe Jacques.
 He pitched in 14 games for the Dodgers, with a 2.35 ERA in 15 1/3 innings.
 In 22 2/3 innings over 20 games for the Triple-A Oklahoma City Comets, he finished with a 5.16 ERA.

 After being inactive for the first three rounds of the postseason, Klein was added to the Dodgers active roster for the 2025 World Series.
 In Game 3, with the Dodgers' bullpen depleted, Klein struck out five batters across four scoreless innings and was credited with the win after the Dodgers secured a walk-off victory in the bottom of the 18th inning.
-The appearance was the longest of Klein's major league career; he had never pitched more than 2 innings in any major league game.
+The appearance was the longest of Klein's major league career; he had never pitched more than two innings in any major league game.
 The Dodgers won the series in seven games.
+On May 19, 2026, Klein recorded his first MLB save against the San Diego Padres.
+Two weeks later, on June 4, he gave up his first home run as a major league pitcher, to the Arizona Diamondback's Corbin Carroll.